Our services include:

 (No color negative scanning, unless you have a color photograph we can match to.)

-OUR TARSIA 4 X 5 COPY SYSTEM We can scan items up to 40" by 60" in a single pass. (or, make several scans and stitch them together) This means we are able to scan panoramic prints, maps, large original artwork, etc.
+With our DTR cam (Digital Transitions Reprographic) copy system, we can scan items up to 40" by 60" or, make several scans and stitch them together.
+This means we are able to scan panoramic prints, maps, large original artwork, etc.

 Gift certificates are available!!
 Please call our office at 474-6344, for details